American University in the Emirates: Undergraduate programs

 The university undergraduate programs through seven colleges.
 The College of Educations provides academic services for all other colleges by offering general education courses.

 Graduate programs

-In addition to undergraduate programs, the university offers four master's degree programs.
+In addition to undergraduate programs, the university offers ten master's degree programs.

 Institutions and centers

 Besides the core colleges, AUE offers a number of language courses and other professional training programs through its five institutes and centers to address the needs of the country and the region: